 Are There Manufacturing Risks?

 Some chemical substances used in the creatine manufacturing process are highly toxic and must be extracted from the creatine before it can be digested.
-A full list of the chemicals involved in the process can be found here.

 In Canada, Health Canada requires all creatine products to be tested for these substances before they can be sold.
 This is unusual, though; the same is not true in the United States.